FAE Alumni

 • E-mail: Francois.Therrien(at)gov.ab.ca

-• Assistant Professor in the Department of Cell Biology and Anatomy, Louisiana State University Health Sciences Center New Orleans, LA.
+• Associate Professor, Department of Cell Biology and Anatomy, Louisiana State University Health Sciences Center, New Orleans, LA.

 • Ph.D., 2004 - A reexamination of Lipotyphla and Afrotheria using both molecular and morphological analyses